monikakaron/monikakaron.github.io/_posts/2022-09-15-Monika Kabom.md

 _Photo by Jacek Ulinski on Unsplash_

-## This are my first crumbling steps on blog posting!
+## These are my first crumbling steps on blog posting!

 Trying to figure out how things work I´ve been digesting [Jekyll Tutorial for Beginners](https://blog.webjeda.com/jekyll-guide/) for my "first ever" writing/editing on a web site!